etn-ccis/blui-react-component-library/docs/UserMenu.md

 # User Menu

 The `<UserMenu>` is an Avatar that opens a Menu when clicked.
 It is typically used in the top-right corner of an application and indicates who is logged in.
-By default, the Menu will responsively transition to a bottomsheet for mobile views.
-Passing in a custom menu using the `menu` prop or setting the `useBottomSheetAt` prop to zero will disable the responsiveness.
+By default, the Menu will responsively transition to a bottom sheet for mobile views (if passing in a custom menu, you will be responsible for handling any responsiveness on your content).
+Setting the `useBottomSheetAt` prop to zero will disable the responsiveness.

 <div style="width: 100%; text-align: center; margin-bottom: 16px">
 <img width="30%" alt="UserMenu Avatar" src="./images/userMenuAvatar.png">